-Integrative.
-Complementary.
-Alternative.
-What do these terms mean?
-EquiLibrium provides an alternative approach to mainstream therapy, rehabilitation, and chronic pain management, yet the therapies we offer also complement and support conventional therapies.
-As such, our therapies and comprehensive therapy programs may be integrated into a client's current care and support—or be an alternative and complementary means of self-care for those who wish to have a mindful, active role in their overall health and wellbeing.
+EquiLibrium Yoga Therapy & NeuroSupport offers an alternative approach to mainstream therapy, rehabilitation, and chronic pain management, yet the therapies we offer may also complement and support conventional therapies.
+As such, our in-depth therapies may be integrated into a client's current care and support—or be an alternate resource and means of self-care for those who wish to have a mindful, active role in their overall health and wellbeing.

 Compassion.
 Intention.
 Learning.
 Knowledge.
 Experience.
 These elements are fundamental to practitioners in any healing tradition.
-We hope to honor and respect our role as practitioner, therapist, teacher, mentor and caregiver through these qualities.
+We hope to honor and respect our role as practitioner, therapist, mentor and caregiver through these qualities.

 Yoga Therapy in Bloomington & Indianapolis

 Yoga Therapy is centered on the individual...
 You.
 Regardless of your perceived abilities or inabilities, we would like you to experience the subtle and sometimes dramatic effects of yoga, both in body and sense of wellbeing, by providing not only therapy but a means of self-care which will endure for a lifetime.

 The concept of yoga as a therapy is not knew; however, its currently expanding role in healthcare on a global scale requires a bridge connecting the vast tradition of yoga with those who can benefit most, but may be unaware of its scope and adaptability.
 We are grateful to have studied yoga therapy with Dr. Ganesh Mohan, a yoga therapist and MD trained both in allopathic medicine and in Ayurveda.
 He learned yoga under the tutelage of his parents, A.G.
 Mohan and Indra Mohan—direct students of Krishnamacharya, and founders of Svastha, a global yoga therapy network.
 The sanskrit word Svastha describes a complete state of balance: being oneself or in one's natural state, and healthy in body and mind.